aliaolay/FLAIR/README.txt

 2. Folder: flair
 • This folder contains the Django project to be ran in order to access the web application for end users.
-• To run the application, ensure that your current directory is set to this folder then enter the following command: python manage.py runserver
+• To run the application, ensure that your current directory is set to this folder, then enter the following command: python manage.py runserver
 • After successfully starting the application, you may access it through 'http://localhost/' or 'http://127.0.0.1/' on your web browser.